Braided Line vs Monofilament Line vs Fluorocarbon Line Comparison

 Positives Of Fluorocarbon Line

 Fluorocarbon is quite stretchy.
-As a result, it’s going to work well for jerkbaits, crankbaits, jigs, swimbaits, and topwater.
-You can make your casts into heavy cover or open water and it’s going to allow you to move the bait wherever you would like.
+As a result, it will work well for jerkbaits, crankbaits, jigs, swimbaits, and topwater lures.
+You can make your casts into heavy cover or open water, allowing you to move the bait wherever you want.
 These situations call for a line that can hold its own, and fluoro will.

-The stretchiness also gives the fish a chance to bite the bait and not immediately feel tension.
-This is important if you’re targeting finicky fish that may not want to chomp down on your bait as soon as it sees it.
+The stretchiness also allows the fish to bite the bait and not immediately feel tension.
+This is important if you’re targeting finicky fish that may not want to chomp down on your bait as soon as they see it.

 The best feature of this line is that it’s almost invisible.
-Fish like trout and bass want to make sure the presentation is as natural as possible and fluorocarbon lets you cast in that gin clear water without having to worry about being seen or not.
-It has the same refractive qualities as water does, so it blends in almost perfectly.
+When fishing for trout and bass, you want to make sure the presentation is as natural as possible, and fluorocarbon lets you cast in that gin clear water without worrying too much about it being seen.
+It has the same refractive qualities as water and blends in almost perfectly.

-Plus, it’s the same diameter as monofilament, so it’s able to withstand a decent amount of abrasion as well!
+Plus, it’s the same diameter as monofilament so that it can withstand a decent amount of abrasion as well!

-Anglers choose to use a monofilament line on most of their reel and let fluorocarbon be their leader.
-This is a good option if you’re looking for more of a budget option.
+Anglers use a monofilament line on most of their reel spools as the main line and let fluorocarbon be their leader.
+This is a good option if you’re looking for the best presentation, plus at a slightly lower price.

 Negatives Of Fluorocarbon Line